afsunday/podtable/README.md

 ```

-The podtable instance receives two params the first parameter a `selector` which can be an id OR a `table element` and also the second paramete is a config object which receives a key value pairs in achieving a responsive table which can be use together or as your use case demands.
+The podtable instance receives two params the first parameter an element selector OR a table element and also the second parameter is a config object which receives a key value pairs in achieving a responsive table which can be use together or as your use case demands.

 The podtable instance